TimeMachine1994/081925-SvelteTweb/Old Docs01/firecms-integration-plan.md

 4.  **Verify Navigation:** You should now see "Users" and "Memorials" in the side navigation menu instead of "Demo collection".
 5.  **Test CRUD Operations:**
     *   Navigate to the "Memorials" collection.
-    *   Create a new memorial entry, fill out the fields, and upload an image.
+    *   Create a new event entry, fill out the fields, and upload an image.
     *   Verify the new entry appears in the list.
     *   Edit the entry.
     *   Delete the entry.